 Each generation brings fresh ideas.
 While it can feel uncomfortable, there’s nothing wrong with challenging the status quo.
 If new generations weren’t bringing fresh ideas, we would never innovate.
 But this brings an additional challenge for line managers.

-As the divide between younger and older generations grows, good line managers will need to find a way to make sure all generations are working well together and drawing from all of their strengths to build a resilient organisation.
+As the divide between younger and older generations grows, good line managers will need to find a way to make sure all generations are working well together and drawing from all of their strengths to build a resilient organization.

 Bridging the Gap